A Friendly Guide to Chemotherapy

 The writings in this book will be candid, honest, non-judgemental, positive, friendly and supportive.
 The book will also include some practical tips for dealing with the side-effects of chemotherapy - both physical and emotional - and signposts to useful resources (which I will compile with the help of a cancer charity).
 I will have the content checked and proof-read by medical professionals, although this isn't a medical book; it's mostly a book of friendship.

 If you support this project, you will receive a copy of Chemo Stories when it is published, and enable me to give free copies to hospitals, cancer care units, charities and libraries.
+I promise that for every £10 raised (whether through pledges or donations) I will give away at least one free copy of my book.

 Thank you for your kind support.